 Heavy computational workloads have traditionally been processed on a CPU, but technology is shifting to a new computing paradigm that relies more on the GPU or a combination of GPU and CPU.
 OpenCL is the widely adopted industry standard for running parallel tasks on CPUs and GPUs using the same code.
-To helpprepare developers for a changing marketplace, AMD provides educational institutions with the resources they need to incorporate OpenCL programming into their curricula.
+Check out some of the university courses and resources below.

 OpenCL University Kit

 AMD presents the OpenCL University Kit v1.1 which includes support for OpenCL v1.2, a set of materials for teaching a full semester course in OpenCL programming.
 Each lecture includes instructor notes and speaker notes, plus code examples for lectures 2, 3, and 13.
 A sample application is provided for lecture 9.

 Students only need basic knowledge of C/C++ programming to understand the materials in this course, and those students with basic knowledge of OpenCL programming can start with Lecture 5.
 A C/C++ compiler and an OpenCL implementation (such as the AMD APP SDK) are needed to complete the exercises.

 Lecture 1: Introduction to Parallel Computing

 Lecture 3: Introduction to OpenCL, continued